-- Maintains the level of employment within the school (i.e. teachers, principal, teacher assistances, librarian, custodial staff) - Maintains the level of outside employment opportunities (ex. contractors for repair work) - Maintains the number of homes occupied by school staff that live in Manitouwadge and therefore prevent a reduction in the tax base from empty houses - Maintain the population base to support local businesses - Maintain the population base to support Community based activities
+- Maintains the level of employment within the school (i.e. teachers, principal, educational assistants, librarian, custodial staff). - Maintains the level of outside employment opportunities (i.e. contractors for repair work). - Maintains the number of homes occupied by school staff that live in Manitouwadge and therefore prevents a reduction in the tax base from empty houses. - Maintains the population base to support local businesses. - Maintains the population base to support Community-based activities.